kruulik/PLETHEM/inst/README.md

 ## Running locally

+cd into inst/
 npm install

-To run dev:
 npm run start

-open on localhost:3000
+open in browser on localhost:3000

-open dev console in chrome to see redux-logger
+open dev console in chrome to see redux-logger responding to input changes.

 ### Functionality